w3c/wot-thing-description/proposals/common-definitions/README.md

 ## Guidelines

 Best practices for designing TDs.
-When to use this or not.
+When to use this common definitions mechanism or not.

 1. If you have one mechanism just inline it, i.e. do not use `-Definitions` objects.
 2. In case of multiple defaults, as default definitions are applied to all forms, any local form overwriting it can result in multiple forms with the same information.
 See https://github.com/w3c/wot-thing-description/pull/2163#issuecomment-3562576204
 3. A TD is not required to use the common definitions.
 If you do not have common patterns in your TD, where most of the forms don't have duplicate terms, do not try to use this feature.
 It will make it more complicated for the Consumers to process.
+4. You do not need to use `"form"` in the Form-level if that form already uses the defaults.
+That is provided as a way to override defaults.

 - No resolution: Having no security field at all (none in the forms, none in the top level) -> reverting to defaults
-- No resolution: Security defaults:
-  - McCool auto -> Assuming nosec is wrong assumption

 ## Validation Rules